Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 To pass this course you must meet the following requirements ( submit to [course progress tracker](https://docs.google.com/spreadsheets/d/15hcKLR304z73YXmMATaA9FvrAi5rWPnLyISCwZMwNXE/edit#gid=0)

 - Complete all required challenges.
-- Pass the [Graph Properties and Algorithms Tutorial](Assignments/Graph-Tutorial.md) according to the associated [Tutorial Rubric](Assignments/Graph-Tutorial-Rubric.md)
+- Pass the [Graph Properties and Algorithms Tutorial](Assignments/Graph-Tutorial.md) according to the associated [Graph Tutorial Rubric](https://docs.google.com/document/d/1ICVRzuDMIapVhpqbG7oHpk7_yCWu2bET8EYv6o_J9io/edit?usp=sharing)
-- Pass the - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)  according to the associated [Project Rubric](Assignments/Graph-Project-Rubric.md)
+- Pass the - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)  according to the associated [Project Rubric]()
 - Pass the 4 quizzes given during the term (1 retake allowed).
 See the [Quiz Study Guide](Assignments/Quiz-Study-Guide.md) for more information.

 - Actively participate in class and abide by the attendance policy